elastisys/compliantkubernetes/docs/user-guide/safeguards/enforce-networkpolicies.md

 ## Further segregation of application components

 If you run several applications -- e.g., frontend, backend, backoffice, database, message queue -- in a single Kubernetes cluster, it is a best practice to segregrate them.
-By segregating your applications and only allowing required ingress and egress network traffic, you further reduce blast radius in case of an attack.
+By segregating your applications and only allowing required Ingress and egress network traffic, you further reduce blast radius in case of an attack.

 ## Compliant Kubernetes helps enforce segregation